spiral/docs/docs/en/security/authentication.md

 ```

 ### Custom Token Storage

+Keep in mind that you can also create your own custom implementations of the `TokenStorageInterface` if the provided
+implementations do not meet your needs.
+This allows you to use any storage mechanism that you choose for storing
+authentication tokens in your application.

 To create a custom storage in the Spiral Framework, you will need to create a class that implements
 the `Spiral\Auth\TokenStorageInterface` interface.